rajdeeprath/red5-development-series/red5pro/articles/webrtc-issues-upgrading-to-5.4.md

 ## What has changed

 * WebSockets now use HTTP and HTTPs ports instead of separate WS and WSS ports in prior versions
 * The WebSocket plugin used in previous versions is removed and we have switched to a more standardized `tomcatplugin`.
-Reference: [https://mvnrepository.com/artifact/org.red5/tomcatplugin](https://mvnrepository.com/artifact/org.red5/tomcatplugin)
+Reference: [https://mvnrepository.com/artifact/org.red5/tomcatplugin](https://mvnrepository.com/artifact/org.red5/tomcatplugin).
+You can see the `tomcatplugin-x.x.x` jar file in the red5 plugins directory.
 * A special web socket filter needs to be included in the web apps that need to support WebRTC or even plain WebSockets.

 ## Troubleshooter flow chart